Posted on

 Brand Sentiment

-Brand sentiment reflects how people feel about your brand, providing a clear picture of your brand’s perception in the market.
+Brand sentiment tells you how people feel about your brand.
 This key metric helps you understand if your audience views your brand positively, negatively, or neutrally.
-Positive sentiment, in particular, often leads to long-term gains, making it essential for assessing social media performance.
+Positive sentiment often leads to long-term gains and is, therefore, highly advantageous.

 Brand Awareness